Robert Hughes (basketball): Personal life

+Hughes resided in the Stop Six neighborhood of southeast Fort Worth.
+He died in Fort Worth on June 11, 2024, at the age of 96.

 Halls of fame and awards

-One of Hughes' greatest achievements was his election to the Naismith Memorial Basketball Hall of Fame on March 31, 2017.
-Additional halls of fame include: Texas Basketball Hall of Fame (1993), High School Basketball Hall of Fame (2003), and the Texas Black Sports Hall of Fame (2013).
+Hughes was elected to the Naismith Memorial Basketball Hall of Fame on March 31, 2017.
+Additional halls of fame include: Texas Basketball Hall of Fame (1993), High School Basketball Hall of Fame (2003), Texas Sports Hall of Fame (2003) and the Texas Black Sports Hall of Fame (2013).

 Hughes was selected as the NHSCA National High School Coach of the Year in 2003, and received the Morgan Wootten Lifetime Achievement Award by the Naismith Memorial Basketball Hall of Fame in 2010.